Aayushjn/FleetMan/README.md

 Clone into the Eclipse Ditto repo with `git clone https://github.com/eclipse/ditto.git`.
 Run the Ditto container with `docker-compose -f <path/to/ditto/repo>/deployment/docker/docker-compose.yml up -d`.

+Before running the container, a new username and password must be registered with Nginx.
+To do that, run the following:
+`openssl passwd -quiet` for the password _fleetman_.
+Open `<path/to/ditto/repo>/deployment/docker/nginx.htpasswd` and append the line
+`fleetman-dev:<output of command>`.

 The initial policies and twins can be set up by running [`./setup_ditto.sh`](setup_ditto.sh).
 It requires [HTTPie](https://httpie.org/doc#installation).